donomii/racketprogs/pmoo/README.md

 The actor model of computation works in this situation.
 Actors are roughly the same as MOO objects, they both communicate by sending each other messages.
 The main issue here is that pmoo allows user scripting, so the interpreter requires special support to allow a subroutine to jump to the correct affinity node, or all programs will need to be written in Continuation Passing Style (or async handlers).
 This means that each subroutine must end by sending a message, and then processing would continue when that message is received.

-# The differences
+# Differences to old MOOs

 With pmoo now adding a clustering mode, there seems to be little point to keeping a list of differences, because everything is different in cluster mode.
 So in general, I'm still following the old MOOs as a guide, but the actual similarities are mostly limited to command names and basic concepts like "having objects"

 ## Objects don't have index numbers at all

-Original MOOs used, numeric object ids, but pmoo uses GUIDs for object identifiers.
+Original MOOs used numeric object ids, but pmoo uses GUIDs for object identifiers.
 Pmoo needs to be able to allocate objects without contacting a central service.
 This allows some nice features like offline mode, and being able to move objects from one MOO to another.
 In particular, I can carry a local copy of my MOO on my laptop, update it, then merge it with the MOO on my desktop when I get home.

-The drawback is that this makes it horrible to try and type an object name on the command line.
+The drawback is that it is horrible to try and type an object name on the command line.

 ## You can't have a verb and a property called the same thing (in the same object)